-All School Board of Sarasota County Curriculum objectives are aligned with the Common Core State Standards and Next Generation Sunshine State Standards.
-Proficiency in reading, writing, mathematics, and science is measured by the Florida Comprehensive Assessment Test (FCAT 2.0) and district assessments.
-Each school offers instruction that reflects the Standards in K-12 language arts, mathematics, science/health, social studies, and physical education, and the arts.
-In 2011-2012, students in grade K began receiving instruction on the Common Core State Standards.
-In 2012- 2013, students in Grade 1 began receiving instruction on the Common Core State Standards.
-Beginning in 2013-2014 students in Grades 2-5 will begin a blended curriculum including both Common Core State Standards and the Next Generation Sunshine State Standards.
+All School Board of Sarasota County Curriculum objectives are aligned with the Florida Standards and Next Generation Sunshine State Standards.
+Proficiency in reading, writing, mathematics, and science is measured by the Florida Standards Assessments (FSA) and district assessments.
+Each school offers instruction that reflects the Standards in K-12 language arts, mathematics, science/health, social studies, and physical education, and the arts.-Beginning in the 2014-2015 school year, all students will be instructed using the Florida Standards for English Language Arts (ELA) and Mathematics.
+Social Studies and Science will continue to use the Next Generation Sunshine State Standards.